 - The resale process and exit entitlement;

 As these documents can be difficult to interpret and need to be read in conjunction with the agreement itself, it is important to obtain advice on these from a qualified solicitor before entering into an agreement.

 A cooling-off period of 14 days applies once certain retirement village agreements have been signed by the resident, allowing for a no-penalty withdrawal should the resident change their mind.

 Therefore, whilst it is imperative to obtain legal advice before signing any documentation relating to retirement village accommodation, as a worst-case scenario it may not be too late to obtain advice once the agreement has been signed, allowing you to withdraw if necessary.

 No matter which kind of retirement village agreement you are considering entering into, you must sit down with a qualified solicitor to discuss the document before signing to ensure that you understand its operation and prevent costly disputes and disappointments after it is too late.

-At Forge Legal, we are experts when it comes to advising on these agreements so contact our office today on 07 3172 3777 to book a no-obligation initial consultation today.
+At Forge Legal, we are experts when it comes to advising on these agreements so contact our office today on 1300 0 FORGE to book a no-obligation strategy session today.